omeka/Documentation/source/Reference/models/Element.rst

         Checks the following criteria:

         - Name is not empty.

-        - Has a data type.

-        - Has a record type.

         - Name does not already exist within the given element set.

-        :returns: void

     .. php:method:: _delete()

-        When deleting this element, delete all ElementText records associated with this element.
+        When deleting an element, cascade delete all element texts and item type assignments associated with the element.

-        :returns: void

     .. php:method:: _getElementSetId($elementSetName)